Ddjalex/PrimeEstate/replit.md

 # Overview

 This is a full-stack real estate website for Temer Properties, an Ethiopian real estate company.
-The application is built as a single-page website featuring property listings, search functionality, and company information.
+The application is built as a single-page website featuring property listings, search functionality, company information, and a comprehensive admin dashboard for property management.
 It's designed to be fully responsive and mobile-optimized, targeting potential buyers looking for apartments and properties in Addis Ababa, Ethiopia.

-The project serves as a modern real estate showcase with sections for property search, project listings, construction updates, blog content, and contact information.
+The project serves as a modern real estate showcase with sections for property search, project listings, construction updates, blog content, contact information, and an admin portal for uploading and managing real estate images with descriptions.

+## Recent Changes (August 16, 2025)
+- ✅ Added comprehensive admin dashboard functionality with property management
+- ✅ Implemented PostgreSQL database with properties, property images, and user tables
+- ✅ Created admin authentication system with login/register functionality
+- ✅ Built property CRUD operations with image URL management
+- ✅ Updated button styling to green text (#00ff07) on white background
+- ✅ Seeded database with default admin user (admin/admin123)

 # User Preferences